 Senior Whole Health offers supplemental benefits for all Senior Whole Health Medicare Members.
-Supplemental Benefit can be either mandatory meaning all Members on the plan are eligible or considered Special Supplemental Benefits for the Chronically III, referred to as SSBCI.
-As per CMS, SSBCIs are only available to Members who meet specific criteria by having certain chronic conditions that qualify them for a specific benefit and who have completed a Health Risk Assessment (HRA).
+Supplemental Benefits can be either mandatory, meaning all Members on the plan are eligible for that supplemental benefit, or considered Special Supplemental Benefits for the Chronically III, referred to as SSBCI.
+As per CMS, SSBCIs are only available to Members who meet specific criteria by having certain chronic conditions that qualify them for a specific benefit and who have a current, completed Health Risk Assessment (HRA).

-A request for a SSBCI can be sent directly to Senior Whole Health's Care Management Department who will verify the HRA is complete and validate the Member has the qualifying diagnosis.
+A request for a SSBCI can be sent directly to Senior Whole Health's Care Management Department who will verify the HRA is current and complete and validate the Member has the qualifying diagnosis.
 Verification of qualifying criteria may require confirmation directly with our Providers in which a Member of our Care Management team will reach out to your office.
 We appreciate your assistance with this process and your support to ensure that all SSBCIs are provided as CMS had intended.
 Depending on the plan, SSBCI benefits may include: